 The cod reaches sexual maturity at between four and six years old.
 It moves upstream to spawn, often travelling as far as 120km.
 This usually occurs in late winter or early spring when river levels are high.

 Eggs are adhesive and placed on a hard surface such as logs, rocks or clay banks.
 Once the eggs are laid, the fish will move back downstream, usually to exactly the same place it began.
 The male guards the eggs, which hatch between 5 and 13 days after being laid.

 Threats to Murray Cod

-Murray Cod are listed as 'Critically Endangered' on the International Union for Conservation of Nature's Red List.
-They're listed as 'Vulnerable' under the Environmental Protection of Biodiversity and Conservation Act, and by the Australian Society for Fish Biology.
-According to some estimates, cod numbers are only 10% of those that existed before European settlement.
+Murray Cod, once listed as ‘Critically Endangered’ on the International Union for Conservation of Nature’s Red List have been downgraded to ‘Of Least Concern’ as numbers increase.
+They’re still listed as ‘Vulnerable’ under the Environmental Protection of Biodiversity and Conservation Act.
+According to some estimates, cod numbers have been as low as 10% of those that existed before European settlement.

 The cod has moved from being considered as a plentiful source of food to an important but threatened part of the Murray Darling ecosystem.

 Our efforts to protect the cod centre on Scottsdale Reserve, just 40km from Canberra.
 We acquired Scottsdale, on the upper reaches of the Murrumbidgee, in 2006.
 The Murrumbidgee forms the western and northern boundaries of the property for a distance of about 4.5km.